 - Promote collaboration and mentoring;

 - Liaison with UNMC research offices.

-NNRC was relocated in 2011 to the new CNS building with offices and a conference room which includes a collection of books on measurement, research methods, and statistics and maintains a sizable collection of instruments for collection of biobehavioral data.
-The Center assists in planning and developing grants and grant budgets.
-Grant support also includes both formative and summative mock reviews of grant applications, administrative support and study design support from the college and UNMC’s Center for Collaboration on Research, Design, and Analysis (CCORDA) in the College of Public Health.
+The NNRC is located in the state of the art Center for Nursing Science building and provides resources to students and faculty on measurement, research methods, and statistics during grant preparation.
+The NNRC assists in planning and developing grants and grant budgets.
+Grant Support also includes both formative and summative mock reviews of applications, administrative support and study design support from the college and UNMC’s Center for Collaboration on Research, Design, and Analysis (CCORDA) in the College of Public Health.